Yuhta28/Yuhta28/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on IT infrastructure operation
 - 🌱 I’m currently learning AWS
 - 🤔 I’m looking for help with container service
 - 📫 How to reach me: [@Y0u281](https://twitter.com/Y0u281)